ikpawan/Pawan/README.md

         1. [Storage Deep Dive With AWS Storage, the 2nd session of the Cloud Builder Series for '**AWS UG for Women In Tech India**'.
 It also has S3 hands-on] (https://www.youtube.com/watch?v=kWrUBTL5Wl0)
     2. ### In Person Sessions
        - Delivered in April 2025
          1. [Delivered the speech as one of the **guest speakers** at **Westminster Adult Education Service (WAES), Westminster, London**.

-            The occasion was the graduation ceremony of the students, who   completed their '𝐀𝐖𝐒 𝐑𝐞𝐬𝐭𝐚𝐫𝐭/𝐅𝐮𝐥𝐥 𝐒𝐭𝐚𝐜𝐤' courses. ]
+            The occasion was the graduation ceremony of the students, who   completed their '𝐀𝐖𝐒 𝐑𝐞𝐬𝐭𝐚𝐫𝐭/𝐅𝐮𝐥𝐥 𝐒𝐭𝐚𝐜𝐤' courses.
-            (https://www.linkedin.com/feed/update/urn:li:activity:7317177828351889408/?updateEntityUrn=urn)
+            It was more of providing guidance to the outgoing proud graduates] (https://www.linkedin.com/feed/update/urn:li:activity:7317177828351889408/?updateEntityUrn=urn)
     3. ### BlogsAndArticles
         - Published in January 2026